Yang--Mills topology on four-dimensional triangulations: Appendix B. Visualization of nontrivial topological structures

 at the boundary, mapping the field values to a circle with circumference $\delta$.
 The discrete form of the matter field action with this boundary term is

 where $ \sum_{i \leftrightarrow j}$ counts all of the neighbors of the discrete building blocks and $\mathbf{L}_{ij}(T)$ is defined as the discrete Laplace--Beltrami operator for the underlying dual graph.
 The boundary term $\mathbf{B}^\sigma_{ij}$ gives a $\pm \delta$ contribution if the particular simplex pair $\{i,j\}$ lies on the boundary.
-Minimizing the above equation leads to
+Minimizing the action leads to

 which is the inhomogeneous Laplace equation for the scalar field $\phi^\sigma$ with a boundary term $b^\sigma$ with scale $\delta$.
 Decomposing the scalar field as $\phi^\sigma = \bar \phi^\sigma+ \xi^\sigma$ and expanding the action leads to the form